Smartling/SmartlingHelp/_articles/secret-editing-guide/editing-existing-content.md

 You can edit any page on the Help Center by pressing `Shift` + `~` and then clicking the edit button that is revealed.

-For pages that are built from jekyll collections (Articles, Sections, API Collections, API Endpoints, Supported File Types), the `Edit` button will take you to the relevant collection item.
+For pages that are built from Jekyll collections (Articles, Sections, API Collections, API Endpoints, Supported File Types), the `Edit` button will take you to the relevant collection item.
 For articles, most of the content is free markdown text.
 For Developer docs, much of the content is written as key-value pairs in the YAML front-matter of the document.
 See details for editing different content types below.

 ## Home